voschezang/coding-handbook/organization-architecture.md

 > Software architecture and organizational architecture are intertwined.

 Dependencies between teams affect both how software grows and the lead time of new features.
+See also [organization-structure.md](organization-structure.md).

 [toc]